jcroberson/jcroberson/README.md

 ### About Me

 Outside of class, I enjoy reading, playing tennis (or just about any sport), watching movies, and, of course, coding.
+I also love making and appreciating various types of art, including painting, music and mebroidery.
 I've had work experience in a variety of fields, including as a tennis coach, camp counselor, and brain cancer researcher.
 I'm also a commited follower of Christ.

 >Be watchful, stand firm in the faith, act like men, be strong.
 Let all that you do be done in love.
 >